AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ### Compliance

 You must comply with all applicable laws and regulations.
-This includes payment regulayions, taxation, data privacy, and security.
+This includes payment regulations, taxation, data privacy, and security.

 ### Third-party ads